szabgab/wis-python-bootcamp-2023-12/README.md

 ## Project

-* You can do the projecy in pairs
+* You can do the project in pairs

+### Proposal

+* Create a github repository where the proposal (that becomes description) will be the README.md file You will open an issue on our shared project with a  link to that repo. (and I'll add the link to the README file.)
 * The proposal should give me the feeling that you know what are the issues you are facing, but if something is unclear I'll ask.
 Some people do it in 5-10 lines, others write a whole paper.
 I prefer the shorter ones.
 At the end it should be the basis of the user documentation of your project.
+* The name of the repo should to reflect what the code will do not "final_project".
+* Add links to your web sites with your names.
+* Include at least one input data file

-* Project submission:
+### Project

+* The project itself will have to come with test that uses sample input data files
-* You will need to create a github repository where the proposal (that becomes description) will be the README.md file (so you can use markdown) and your project will be in the repo.
-You will open an issue on our shared project with a  link to that repo. (and I'll add the link to the README file.)
+* Open an issue on our shared project with a link to your repository when you'd like to submit the project.

 * Dead-line to get your proposal accepted: 2024.02.17 20:00
 * Dead-line to submit the project: 2024.03.20